British Army Ancestors

 Official records for the British Army are stored at The National Archives in the UK.
-For regiments that served in Australia or New Zealand, Army records have been copied and are found in the Australian Joint Copying Project (AJCP) on microfilm.
+For regiments that served in Australia or New Zealand, Army records have been copied and can be found in the Australian Joint Copying Project (AJCP) microfilm.

 To find the reel number for the regiment’s Pay Lists and Musters use How to research your military ancestor in Australia and New Zealand or consult the AJCP Handbook Part 4: War Office.

 The microfilms of the AJCP are found in the Newspapers and Microforms Reading Room.

 My ancestor John Hurst served the Army in Australia in the 1830s, I would like to know when he enlisted and where he was born.